noirello/pyorc/docs/api.rst

     :param int batch_size: The size of a batch to read.
     :param list column_indices: a list of column indices to read.
     :param list column_names: a list of column names to read.
+    :param ZoneInfo timezone: a ZoneInfo object to use for parsing timestamp columns.
     :param StructRepr struct_repr: An enum to set the representation for an ORC struct type.
     :param dict converters: a dictionary, where the keys are